AntonioMeireles/homebridge-vieramatic/README.md

   > installed the `cec-utils` package

 - You will need to activate CEC-HDMI on your TV (the system that automatically turns the TV on or off if an hdmi device is turned on or off).
+You will also need to ensure that, on boot, the homebridge host does not turn on the TV, or change its' HDMI source input (to it).

-  You can disable on your homebridge device the system that changes your tv input to that of the homebridge device if you want, google is your friend.
+  On a rPI (per [here](https://raspberrypi.stackexchange.com/questions/6682/stopping-rasppi-raspbmc-from-auto-changing-source-on-tv)) you'll achieve that goal by adding the `hdmi_ignore_cec_init=1` config option to your `/boot/config.txt`.

 #### scrip snippets